CWestICL/nemesis/nemesis-engine/src/markdown/test.md

 Record the item in the ***'Items'*** field on your character sheet, including its effect.

 {TakeItem(name='Helm of Pain', auto=true, bonus='demote might 1')}

 To go back to the Hall of Testing, [go here](2.Entrance).

+# 2.k.TemptFate

+A piano suddenly drops from above.

+{TemptFate(lucky_pass='2.k.TemptFateLucky', unlucky_pass='2.k.TemptFateUnlucky')}

+To go back to the Hall of Testing, [go here](2.Entrance).

+# 2.k.TemptFateLucky

+You were lucky!

+To go back to the Hall of Testing, [go here](2.Entrance).

+# 2.k.TemptFateUnlucky

+You were unlucky!

+To go back to the Hall of Testing, [go here](2.Entrance).